Tunnelvision \ Biography

 The band performed their first gig under the new name at Jenk's Disco in Blackpool in 11 February 1980.
-The gig was intended as a showcase for local Blackpool punk bands, headlined by Zyklon B, fronted by future Vee VV member Mark Ormerod and soon-to-be Tunnelvision member Tony Ashworth on drums.
-Also on the bill was the Buzzcocks-influenced Chainz, whose line-up included bassist Ian Butterworth.
+The gig was intended as a showcase for local Blackpool punk bands, headlined by a poorly-named outfit called Zyklon B, fronted by future Vee VV member Mark Ormerod and soon-to-be Tunnelvision member Tony Ashworth on drums.
+Also on the bill was the Buzzcocks-influenced Chainz, with Butterworth on bass.

 Other hometown gigs in 1980 included another show with Zyklon B at the Squire on 17 March, a date with Section 25 at the Salvation Army Citadel on May 23rd, and a Factory-flavoured outdoor all-day show at Stanley Park in August with Eric Random, Section 25 and A Certain Ratio.

-Tunnelvision were also invited to play.
-Their raw yet powerful set impressed both Rob Gretton and Tony Wilson, with the result that Tunnelvision were invited to record a single for Factory.
-Given that most collectors know Tunnelvision only for the two songs released as Fac 39, the Scamps set is worth listing in full for posterity: Let's Sing; Hollow Men; Morbid Fear; Glenn Miller; I Never Promised You This; Old Comrades; This is a Time for Building; Hydroplanes.
+Tunnelvision, too, were invited to play.
+A raw yet powerful set impressed Factory directors Rob Gretton and Tony Wilson, and the group were invited to record a single for Factory.
+Given that Fac 39 would be the only Tunnelvision record released while the band were still active, the Scamps set is worth listing in full for posterity: Let's Sing; Hollow Men; Morbid Fear; Glenn Miller; I Never Promised You This; Old Comrades; This Is a Time for Building; Hydroplanes.

-Within weeks a four-song demo tape was recorded at Cargo Studios, Rochdale, engineered by John Brierley, showcasing Morbid Fear, Hydroplanes, Glenn Miller and Old Comrades.
-All four songs were strong, although Factory expressed a preference for Hydroplanes as the single, Wilson discerning in it 'a great techno ballad'.
+Within weeks a four-song demo tape was recorded at Cargo Studios, Rochdale, engineered by John Brierley.
+This showcased Morbid Fear, Hydroplanes, Glenn Miller and Old Comrades.
+All four songs were strong, but Factory chose Hydroplanes as the single, Wilson discerning in it 'a great techno ballad'.

-Shortly after the first Cargo session bassist Paul Swindles departed, and was replaced by Ian Butterworth.
+Shortly after the first Cargo session bassist Paul Swindles departed, to be replaced by Ian Butterworth.
 Hydroplanes and Morbid Fear were subsequently remixed from the demo by Martin Hannett in January 1981 at Britannia Row in London (Pink Floyd's studio), where Section 25 were recording their debut album.